Peripheral Neuropathy Treatment Guide: 37 Natural Remedies For Nerve Pain Relief

 Research has shown that benfotiamine has an impact on the various pathways where neuropathy can be found.
 It also regulates the damage done at the cellular level as a result of high glucose levels.

 Furthermore, it helps to fight the various vascular problems that are known to have an impact on neuropathy.
 There have been a number of clinical trials in which it was shown that taking between 300mg and 600mg of benfotiamine daily can lead to a significant reduction of diabetic neuropathy symptoms in particular.

-Vitamin B12 is crucial to ensuring that the nervous system functions properly.
+Vitamin B12 is crucial to ensuring that the nervous system functions properly, making it another popular natural remedy for nerve pain relief.
 A deficiency is a direct cause of peripheral neuropathy in particular.
 Promising results have been uncovered in studies on both animals and humans.

 In animal trials, it was demonstrated that nerve damage caused by neuropathy can be extenuated by supplementing with vitamin B12.
 Specifically, the vitamin activates the specific chemical signal required for nerve regeneration.
 Additionally, studies have shown that neuropathic symptoms improve significantly when supplementing with both vitamin B12 and B6.

 Studies have shown that combining pyridoxal, folic acid, methylcobalamin (a form of vitamin B12) and vitamin B6 can help improve the health of the nerves in the extremities, as well as maintain healthy nerves.
 In another study, it was shown that the combination can also reduce how long patients with diagnosed diabetic neuropathy stay in a hospital, leading to a significant reduction in medical costs as well.